 - Select the bot that you want to configure and click Settings.

-- To generate a new password, click Manage Microsoft App ID and password.
+- To generate a new password, scroll down to the Configuration section and click Manage Microsoft App ID and password.

-- To delete a bot, click Delete bot.
+- To delete a bot, scroll down to the Admin section and click click Delete bot.

 After you have registered your bot with the Bot Framework, the next step in the bot publication process will depend upon whether or not you've already deployed your bot to the cloud.